longturn/freeciv21/docs/Playing/faq.rst

 Where do I go to see the rules for a game?
 Like how big a victory alliance can be?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All rules and winning conditions are posted to the `https://forum.longturn.net/index.php <forums>`_ under the Games index.
-Each game has a section for varying posts related to the game.
-Winning conditions are also often posted on the Longturn Discord `https://discord.gg/98krqGm <server>`_ in the channel for the game.
+All rules and winning conditions are posted to game page on https://longturn.net.
+Each game has a page for information related to the game.
+Winning conditions are posted here and also often on the Longturn Discord `https://discord.gg/98krqGm <server>`_ in the dedicated channel for the game.

 Does the Nations view show whether the player is idling?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^